Mike-Honey/hackathons/CSDC/README.md

 By contrast, this solution offers interactive visualization built on a solid data integration platform capable of delivering instant results at scale.
 Multiple audiences can explore the visualizations offered with great flexibility to tune and refine what slice of the dataset they want to explore.
 The need only a web browser for instant access - the interface is simple and intuitive.
 The deployment infrastructure used is a massive global cloud service, provided for free by Microsoft.

-Therefore this solution can engage a far broader set of subject matter experts, skilled in public health and with local knowledge, but perhaps lacking the skills, resources and time to interrogate the dataset using traditional data science tools.
+Therefore this solution can engage and inform a far broader set of subject matter experts, skilled in public health and with local knowledge, but perhaps lacking the skills, resources and time to interrogate the dataset using traditional data science tools.

 **Relevant figures and graphs**

 **Discussion and 10 slide presentation**

 **Github link**
 [https://github.com/Mike-Honey/hackathons/CSDC/](https://github.com/Mike-Honey/hackathons/CSDC/)